-5. Child Protection Procedures
+7. Child Protection Procedures

-5.1 Identifying Concerns
+7.1 Identifying Concerns

 School staff are particularly well placed to observe and should be alert to outward signs of abuse / neglect, various forms of exploitation and risk and any changes in behaviour or poor or irregular attendance.
+This can be in and out of the education setting, in person and online.